-Different data sources, from different stakeholders, input into the attainment of the environmental and social characteristic being promoted by the Sub-Fund by informing on which fixed income securities in scope are eligible and which are excluded from investment.
+Different data sources, from different stakeholders, input into the attainment of the environmental and social characteristic being promoted by the Portfolio by informing on which fixed income securities in scope are eligible and which are excluded from investment.

-Multiple ESG data sources are utilised as part of the assessment of an issuer (in terms of what the Fundamental ESG (Risk) Rating that is assigned to each issuer should be), and in ongoing monitoring activities.
+Multiple ESG data sources are utilised as part of the assessment of an issuer (in terms of whether an issuer/security qualifies for the sustainability themes, or what the Fundamental ESG (Risk) Rating that is assigned to each issuer should be), and in ongoing monitoring activities.
 These include a mix of external and internal (credit and ESG) insights such as: third-party vendors, company management contact / disclosures, sell-side brokers, stakeholders such as regulators, non-governmental organizations, industry groups, media channels specializing in ESG news flow, as well as the in-house sector credit analyst's knowledge of issuers, sectors and regions they have responsibility for.

-External ESG data forms an input, rather than dictating what the Fundamental ESG (Risk) Rating that is assigned to each issuer should be.
+External ESG data forms an input, rather than dictating whether the issuer/security qualifies for the sustainability themes, or what the Fundamental ESG (Risk) Rating that is assigned to each issuer should be.
 Access to some of the external ESG data and insights incur of fee, whilst others are open-source and so available at no cost.
 The timeliness of the ESG data update also varies between the different sources.